 Day Traders: Five Mental Errors to Help You Lose Money

 Most successful day traders will tell you that day trading (or swing trading or investing) is as much mental as it is the strategy you use.
 Why?
 It takes mental toughness to stick to a strategy!
-Every trade looks a little different than the last, so it's easy to question a trade or method even if you've seen or know the strategy works.
+Every trade looks a little different than the last, so it's easy to question a trade or method even if you've seen or known the strategy works.
 The inability to stick to a day trading strategy leads to all sorts of issues, such as entering trades too early, getting out too late, risking too much, not risking enough, entering too late, getting out too early, skipping trades, or trading too much.

-There are a lot of ways to mess up a trade, and most of them come from mental slip ups.
+There are a lot of ways to mess up a trade, and most of them come from mental slip-ups.
 Here are five commons ones to watch out for.